4 Ex-Fraternity Members Sentenced In Pledge's Hazing Death

 The four defendants, all from New York City, were sentenced after pleading guilty to voluntary manslaughter, hindering apprehension and other charges.
 They had been initially charged with third-degree murder.

 Kenny Kwan received 12 to 24 months in county jail.
 Raymond Lam and Sheldon Wong were given 10 to 24 months each.
-And Charles Lai was sentenced to time served — he had spent 342 days in jail because he could not make bail.
+And Charles Lai was sentenced to time served; he had spent 342 days in jail because he could not make bail.

-Prosecutors described the sentencing as "disappointing" —they had wanted the defendants to receive more time.
+Prosecutors described the sentencing as "disappointing" — they had wanted the defendants to receive more time.

 The New York Times reports Deng's mother submitted a statement to the court:

-Note: A previous version of this story misspelled Timothy Piazza's last name as Piazzaz.